Skip to main content

 }

 Cause: The gateway returned a 5xx error or timed out.
 The charge may or may not have gone through.
 Fix: Check your gateway dashboard to confirm.
-The Spreedly async webhook will eventually fire with the final state.
+The async outcome webhook will eventually fire with the final state.
 Do not retry on the same idempotency key — you risk a double-charge.

 Webhook Issues